 The Loop Effect is not triggered like the Mouseover Effect but will constantly loop while the scene is active.
 In addition to the Effect Library section and the Effect Configuration section, the Loop Effect has a Duration Configuration section.

-This Time configuration section allows the user to configure the Duration of the effect and also add a Pause if wanted after the Duration of the looped effect - both defined in mili seconds.
+This Time configuration section allows the user to configure the Duration of the effect and also add a Pause if wanted after the Duration of the looped effect - both defined in milliseconds.
 Specifically:

-- Resize: This effect will continuously resize the widget in a loop.
-The widget will alternate between its original size and a specified scale, creating a smooth, repetitive resizing animation.
-You can configure the resize percentage to determine how much larger or smaller the widget becomes during each loop.
+- Resize: This effect will continuously resize the element in a loop.
+The element will alternate between its original size and a specified scale, creating a smooth, repetitive resizing animation.
+You can configure the resize percentage to determine how much larger or smaller the element becomes during each loop.

 -

-Opacity: The opacity effect will adjust the transparency of the widget in a loop.
-The widget will gradually fade in and out between its default opacity and the level you set, creating a subtle fading animation that repeats seamlessly.
+Opacity: The opacity effect will adjust the transparency of the element in a loop.
+The element will gradually fade in and out between its default opacity and the level you set, creating a subtle fading animation that repeats seamlessly.

 -

-Rotate: This effect will rotate the widget in a loop.
-You can configure the rotation angle, and the widget will rotate to the specified degree and then return to its original position before repeating the motion.
+Rotate: This effect will rotate the element in a loop.
+You can configure the rotation angle, and the element will rotate to the specified degree and then return to its original position before repeating the motion.

 -

-Pulse: The pulse effect creates a dynamic zoom-in and zoom-out animation for the widget in a loop.
-The widget will appear to "breathe" or "pulsate" by expanding and contracting based on the intensity level you set.
-This effect adds a rhythmic, attention-grabbing motion to the widget.
+Pulse: The pulse effect creates a dynamic zoom-in and zoom-out animation for the element in a loop.
+The element will appear to "breathe" or "pulsate" by expanding and contracting based on the intensity level you set.
+This effect adds a rhythmic, attention-grabbing motion to the element.

-That’s everything you need to know about the "Effect" you can apply to widgets on the experience canvas.
+That’s everything you need to know about the "Effect" you can apply to elements in the Frontend Visual Designer.
 If you have any follow-up questions, feel free to reach out to us at support@getfastr.com.

 Comments